michaelbrawn/homebridge-deebot-wiki/Configuration.md

+⚠️ It is recommended (and easier) to use the Homebridge/HOOBS UI plugin settings screen to configure the plugin

 ## Required Settings
 Add the following to your configuration file in the appropriate place.
 The following are the basic required fields.
 ```json